ivan-kleshnin/cyclejs-examples/docs/lessons-2.md

 Let's reimplement the simplest timer example from [TutorialZine](http://tutorialzine.com/2014/07/5-practical-examples-for-learning-facebooks-react-framework/)

-Two nodes are enough here: Model and View.
+Two nodes are enough here: `model` and `view`.
-Model exposes the stream of timedeltas.
+`model` exposes the stream of timedeltas.

 ```js
 Observable.interval(100)
   .map(() => Date.now() - started)
 ```

-View renders this value in a human readable way.
+`view` renders this value in a human readable way.
-We don't need Intent cause there is no interaction with the DOM (yet).
+We don't need `intent` cause there is no interaction with the DOM (yet).

 ## 2.01: Timer Control